-M69 is located 29,700 light-years from Earth and was discovered by Charles Messier on August 31, 1780.
-On this night he also discovered M70, a physically close neighbour of M69; spatially they are separated by just 1,800 light years.
-Any potential observers located on planets orbiting stars inside M69 would have a spectacular view of M70 and vice-versa.
-Of course, this is assuming that the many thousands of bright stars visible in their own globular won't block the view of the other.
+This globular is located 29,700 light-years from Earth and was discovered by Charles Messier on August 31, 1780.
+On this night he also discovered M70, which is a physically close neighbour of M69.
+Spatially, they are separated by just 1,800 light-years and any potential observers located on planets inside one of these clusters, would have a spectacular view of the other and vice-versa.
+Of course, this is assuming that the many thousands of bright stars, visible in their own backyard, didn't block the view of the other cluster.

-Finding M69 is easy once one is familiar within the teapot asterism of Sagittarius.
-Start by focusing on the base of the teapot and image a line connecting Kaus Australis (ε Sgr - mag. +1.8) with Ascella (ζ Sgr - mag. +2.6).
-Positioned 1.5 degrees along this line and 2 degrees north is M69, with two 5th magnitude stars located just south of the cluster.
+Finding M69 is easy once one is familiar with Sagittarius.
+Start by focusing on the base of the teapot and then image a line connecting Kaus Australis (ε Sgr - mag. +1.8) with Ascella (ζ Sgr - mag. +2.6).
+M69 is positioned 1.5 degrees along and 2 degrees to the north of this line.
+There are two 5th magnitude stars located just south of the cluster.

-When viewed through a small 80mm (3.1-inch) scope, M69 appears small with a faint halo surrounding a bright centre.
-It looks somewhat like a comet but even at high powers is not resolvable.
-Of the three Messier globulars (M54, M69 and M70) inside the "Teapot", M69 is the brightest.
-All three are fine clusters in their own right but they are small in apparent size and therefore difficult to resolve with amateur scopes.
+When viewed through 80mm (3.1-inch) refractors, M69 appears small with a bright centre surrounded by a faint halo.
+It looks somewhat like a comet but even at high powers isn't resolvable.
+Of the three Messier globulars (M54, M69 and M70) inside the teapot, M69 is the brightest.
+All three clusters are fine examples in their own right, but they suffer from small apparent sizes and are difficult to resolve with amateur scopes.
+Nevertheless, a 200mm (8-inch) reflector at high powers reveals M69 as a sharp centre that tails off gradually in brightness towards the outer edges.
+Averted vision helps, but to get the most out of this globular a larger scope is recommended.

-A 200mm (8-inch) scope at high powers hints at resolving M69.
-Averted vision also helps but even larger scopes are recommended.
-The central cluster concentration is also apparent with a gradually tailing of brightness to the outer edges.
-In total, M69 has an apparent size of almost 10 arc minutes but through amateur scopes it appears much smaller.
+In total, M69 has an apparent size of almost 10 arc minutes but visually appears much smaller.
 It's estimated to contain 125,000 stars and is extremely poor in variable stars.
-Outstanding twentieth century American astronomer Harlow Shapley could not find any and to date only 8 variables have been discovered.
+Outstanding twentieth century American astronomer Harlow Shapley couldn't find any variables and to date only 8 have been discovered.

 M69 Data Table